sjsahiljain21/sjsahiljain21/README.md

 <br />
 <br />
-Hi, I'm Sahil Jain, a Data Scientist from India.
-Apart from coding you can find me playing chess, badminton, Among us or binging shows.
+Hi, I'm Sahil Jain and I work as a Data Scientist at [Wizikey](https://wizikey.com/).
+Apart from coding, you can find me posting memes on twitter when I'm bored or playing chess/badminton/table-tennis/video games.
+A few more things about me:

 - 🔭 I’m currently working on NLP/Deep Learning Projects.
 - 👯 I’m looking to collaborate on Kaggle Competitions.